kyma-project/kyma/components/connectivity-certs-controller/README.md

 ## Connection status

-When certificates are fetched successfully the `CentralConnection` CR is created.
+When certificates are fetched successfully, the CentralConnection CR is created.
-It contains the `ManagementInfoURL`, status of a connection with the central Connector Service and the certificate validity period.
+It contains **ManagementInfoURL**, the status of a connection with the central Connector Service, and the certificate validity period.

-The `CentralConnection` CR is created with the same name as a name of `CertificateRequest` for which connection was established.
+The CentralConnection CR is created with the same name as the name of `CertificateRequest` for which the connection was established.
-To get `CentralConnection` run:
+To get the CentralConnection CR, run:
 ```
 kubectl get centralconnections.applicationconnector.kyma-project.io {CENTRAL_CONNECTION_NAME} -oyaml
 ```

-The example resource looks like that:
+The example resource looks as follows:
 ```
 apiVersion: applicationconnector.kyma-project.io/v1alpha1
 kind: CentralConnection